samuelsrmv/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 * [str vs repr](https://intranet.hbtn.io/rltoken/eYiDVsmlNHRZTrirAZ7Qtg)

 ---
-## Learning Objectives:bulb:
+## Learning Objectives :man_technologist:
 What you should learn from this project:

-* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
+* Why Python programming is awesome
 * What is OOP
 * “first-class everything”
 * What is a class